jasonadamyoung/capistrano-campout/README.md

 ## Design goals

-Capistrano::Campout is insipred by and borrows concepts (and in some cases code) from two projects: [capistrano-mountaintop](https://github.com/technicalpickles/capistrano-mountaintop) and [capfire](https://github.com/pjaspers/capfire).
+Capistrano::Campout is inspired by and borrows concepts (and in some cases code) from two projects: [capistrano-mountaintop](https://github.com/technicalpickles/capistrano-mountaintop) and [capfire](https://github.com/pjaspers/capfire).

 I created my own instead of forking either for the following reasons